rdkcentral/meta-rdk-iot/recipes-matter/barton-matter/README.md

 # Barton Matter
-This recipe provides the base implementation for integrating Matter with Barton in Yocto-based RDK environments.
+This recipe builds the Matter SDK for use by Barton, providing the base implementation for integrating Matter with the Barton IoT Platform in Yocto-based RDK environments.
 It is designed to be extended by client layers using bbappend files, allowing each product to supply its own ZAP file and pregenerated Matter source code.
 The base recipe manages integration and build logic, while client customizations define device-specific Matter configurations and generated files.

 ## Barton Matter Example
 The `barton-matter-example` recipe serves as a template for clients to extend